 Students mark 21st birthdays with ‘extreme’ drinking binges, USA Today.com, August 27, 2008

 2007 Traffic Safety Annual Assessment-Alcohol-Impaired Driving Fatalities (PDF)

-If you or your loved one was seriously injured in a Florida drunk driving accident, David J. Halberg, PA, Attorneys at Law would like to talk to you.
+If you or your loved one was seriously injured in a Florida drunk driving accident, Halberg & Fogg PLLC, Attorneys at Law would like to talk to you.